 The answer to these questions all depends on the reason behind your cat’s headbutts.
 However, it can be difficult to tell what your cat is thinking, so always let your cat decide what happens next after a headbutt.
 You could present your forehead for them to rub back against if they wish or a still hand from them to brush up against.
 This shows you’re thankful but gives them control over what happens next.

 If you don’t want to headbutt your cat back, no problem!
 Giving them a scratch under their chin, behind their ears, or on top of their head is an equally good response.
 They don’t need a headbutt back to feel loved and are aware that both you and they speak a different language.

 Never try to initiate head bunting yourself, even if your cat has rubbed up against your face before.
 Having your face up close and personal can be seen as a sign of aggression and will have the opposite effect you’re hoping for.
 Even if you both have a strong bond, always wait for your cat to come to you.

 Why Does My Cat Not Headbutt Me?

 Do you have a cat that doesn’t rub its head on you?
 If so, you may be worried that your cat doesn’t love you.
-However, just like people, cats have different ways of showing affection to their owners and they simply may not like to show their affection through headbutting.
+However, just like people, cats have different ways of showing affection to their owners, and they simply may not like to show their appreciation through headbutting.